 Pleasing aromas, along with enjoyments such as eating, falling in love, listening to music and looking at beautiful things, cause the release of certain “happiness chemicals” which form part of a family of opium-like substances broadly labeled enkephalins and endorphins.
 Such release is found in chocolate and rosewater in the form of phenlethylamine.
 These “happiness” substances are also known to help strengthen the immune system and are mood enhancing.

 It has been proven that if we dislike an aroma we are able to block its effect on the central nervous system.
 This supports the case for using the oils we like best, especially for stress-related problems.

 Experience has also shown that we are instinctively drawn to the essential oil that is right for our needs at a given time.
-As our state of mind alters, so may our preference.
+As our state of mind alters, so may our preferences

-Why do perfumes small different on each person?
+Why do perfumes smell different on each person?

 Scent choice is thought to be largely influenced by body odor which, in turn, is related to diet as well as ethnic and genetic influences, emotions, ill health, the pill and other drugs, as well as hormonal changes caused by puberty, pregnancy and menopause.
 You will be drawn to what you need the most.

 This explains why the same perfumes smell different on each person and why our choice varies when we select essential oils.
 As we age, our bodies secrete different pheromones, subliminal scent-chemicals, and as a result a favorite scent in youth may seem far less attractive in maturity.